 For its first project, the Seattle Housing Authority had selected 43.5 acres just east of downtown at the southern end of First Hill in an area then called Yesler Hill.
 A thousand people lived there in 471 separate dwelling units, fewer than 5 percent owner-occupied, almost all ramshackle.
 The few once-grand Victorian homes dating from the city's earlier days had been chopped up into ratty boarding houses; most of the later-built duplexes and row houses were left unmaintained and unimproved by absentee landlords.
 But there were good things about the site, too -- it was close to King County's public hospital and several schools, an easy walk from downtown, and blessed with magnificent views that it was hoped would help give future residents "pride of place" (Sale, 165).

-Poor whites, African Americans, Chinese, Japanese, Filipinos, East Indians, Greeks, even a few Eskimos lived in the old buildings, and all had to be relocated.
+Low-income families of a wide range of backgrounds -- whites, African Americans, Chinese, Japanese, Filipinos, along with "a smattering of Indians, Greeks, and Eskimos" as a report put it at the time (Miller, 1) -- lived in the old buildings, and all had to be relocated.
 Existing residents were given priority in the new development, but only households headed by U.S. citizens and able to meet strict financial-need requirements (no more than $1,200 annual income) would be eligible.
 And housing in what would be called Yesler Terrace was specifically limited to families; unmarried men and women were excluded.